berkaynayman/RuyaTabiri/README.md

 1️⃣ This website include ABC search.
 Any click goes results. <br/>
 2️⃣ Website is search input is top.  <br/>
 3️⃣ Any Dream Card click is go to detail page. <br/>
-4️⃣ This website using xpagedlist.
+4️⃣ This website using Nuget xpagedlist.